 Sagat allowed both his former student Adon, who coveted his title, and Joke Character Dan, whose father he killed in a fight, defeat him to gain either the title or closure they sought.
 The second instance was the first step in his Heel–Face Turn, as he saw how much obsession with revenge ruined Dan's life (at the very least, it caused Gouken to turn him away partway through training, resulting in his Joke Character style), and he realized his obsession with Ryu was doing the same to him.

 Balrog, of all people, gets one of these in Street Fighter IV.
 Bison's plans have, apparently, gone to Hell, and Balrog is stomping around the ruined base looking for some treasure to loot before the whole place blows up.
-He runs into a scared little girl instead, and opts to carry her out.
-He only decided to save her after he discovered she had some sort of special powers, so his motives might not be as altruistic as they seem...
+He runs into a scared child instead, and opts to carry him out.
+He only decided to save him after he discovered he had some sort of special powers, so his motives might not be as altruistic as they seem...

 In a very literal example from the same game, the Mayor of Iselia, who was firmly established as a racistJerk Ass in the previous game, can be found petting his dog.